Simon34545/lginputhook/README.md

 # lginputhook
 Allows for remapping remote buttons on LG WebOS TVs.

-The [homebrew channel](https://github.com/webosbrew/webos-homebrew-channel/) with root access is required.
+## The [homebrew channel](https://github.com/webosbrew/webos-homebrew-channel/) with root access is required for this to work!

 ## How to use
 The app needs to be launched at least once for it to begin working.
 Afterwards it will persist even across reboots.